rmurussi/cherrystar/README.md

  - Register (New Page with route)
  - Validation forms in reacjs with [Yup](https://www.npmjs.com/package/yup)
  - Validate mutation and query return from GraphQL
- - I18n, make app muti-lang
+ - I18n, make the app multi-lang

 ### [Heroku](https://www.heroku.com)
  - Free cloud to host your app